tuurep/NoDistractions-fork/README.md

 * Remember enabled status from when browser was last closed
 * Option to hide the Close Tab button on the blocked page
+* Light and dark theme for block page, using system preference

 ## Removed features